 - Travel Distance.
 More people are on the road for longer during summer road trips and vacations.
 And the more you travel, the more likely you’ll experience tire failure.

 - Potholes and Road Hazards.
 While you cannot control potholes or other road hazards, you can remain alert and give enough space to allow you to see and avoid them in time.
-Plus, summer is also when more road construction occurs so that you could encounter more road hazards.
+Plus, summer is also when more road construction occurs, so you could encounter more road hazards.

 What to Do During a Blowout

 The unavoidable is occurring, and you’re barreling down the interstate at 70 miles an hour when everything suddenly goes wrong: blowout.
-What you do during a blowout is a big contributor to avoiding an accident and keeping your fellow motorists and those in the vehicle with you safe.
+What you do during a blowout significantly contributes to avoiding an accident and keeping your fellow motorists and those in the vehicle with you safe.